datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 ![Boxplot](images/00_intro_visualization/00_dataviz_intro_visualization-12.png)

 To interpret a boxplot, there are a few places where we'll want to focus our attention.
 For each category, the horizontal line through the middle of the box corresponds to the median value for that group.
 So, here, we can say that the median, or most typical height for females is about 165 cm.
 For males, this value is higher, just under 180 cm.
 Outside of the colored boxes, there are dashed lines.
 The ends of these lines correspond to the typical range of values.
 Here, we can see that females tend to have heights between 150 and 180cm.
-Lastly, when individuals have vaues outside the typical range, a boxplot will show these individuals as circles.
+Lastly, when individuals have values outside the typical range, a boxplot will show these individuals as circles.
 These circles are referred to as outliers.

 #### Resources to look at these and other types of plots:
 [R Graph Gallery](https://www.r-graph-gallery.com/)